milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 eBay's intellectual property policy
 Our name and logo are registered trademarks so their use is restricted and protected by intellectual property law.
 4 min article
-Need more help?
-Get the help you need from our automated assistant, or contact an agent Contact us
-Other options for you
-Ask the Community
-- opens in new window or tab
-Get the help you need from our automated assistant, or contact an agent.